iturdikulov/notes/weather.md

 > mean the weather of Earth.
 >
 > There are a variety of end users to weather forecasts.
 Weather warnings are
-> important forecasts because they are used to protecting
+> important forecasts because they are used to protecting [[life]] and property.
-> [[IRL|life]] and property.
-Forecasts based on temperature and
+> Forecasts based on temperature and precipitation are important to agriculture,
-> precipitation are important to agriculture, and therefore to commodity traders
+> and therefore to commodity traders within stock markets.
+Temperature forecasts
-> within stock markets.
-Temperature forecasts are used by utility companies to
-> estimate demand over coming days.\
+> are used by utility companies to estimate demand over coming days.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Weather)</cite>

 ## References